survivorchicken9/resume-optimizer/README.md

 ## TODO
 - add examples to readme
-- load models on startup (in main.py) to decrease time
 - improve full-text resume parser
 - tests??
 - refactor to have "job_description" class in models